christabely/alx-system_engineering-devops/0x02-shell_redirections/README.md

 In summary, the "sort -u" command and the "uniq" command are both used to remove duplicate lines from a text file, but they work differently:

-1. `sort -u`:
-   - The "sort -u" command combines the functionality of sorting and removing duplicates.
-   - It first sorts the lines in the input file and then removes adjacent duplicate lines, keeping only unique lines in the output.
+The "sort -u" command combines the functionality of sorting and removing duplicates.
+It first sorts the lines in the input file and then removes adjacent duplicate lines, keeping only unique lines in the output.
-   - You typically use it as follows: `sort -u file_name`
-   - It requires the input to be sorted, or else it won't remove duplicates correctly.
+You typically use it as follows: `sort -u file_name` It requires the input to be sorted, or else it won't remove duplicates correctly.

-2. `uniq`:
-   - The "uniq" command is specifically designed to remove duplicate lines from a sorted file.
-   - It operates on sorted input and removes only consecutive duplicate lines, meaning that it will keep one instance of each unique line.
-   - You can use it as follows: `sort file_name | uniq`
+The "uniq" command is specifically designed to remove duplicate lines from a sorted file.
+It operates on sorted input and removes only consecutive duplicate lines, meaning that it will keep one instance of each unique line.
+It is used as follows: `sort file_name | uniq`
-   - Alternatively, you can use `uniq -u` to show only the unique lines, but this requires sorted input as well.
+Alternatively, you can use `uniq -u` to show only the unique lines, but this requires sorted input as well.

-In summary, "sort -u" combines sorting and duplicate removal in a single command and requires sorted input, while "uniq" focuses solely on removing consecutive duplicates and also requires sorted input.
-The choice between them depends on whether you need to sort the input as well and whether you want to remove consecutive or all duplicate lines.
+(In simpler terms, "sort -u" combines sorting and duplicate removal in a single command and requires sorted input, while "uniq" focuses solely on removing consecutive duplicates and also requires sorted input.
+The choice between them depends on whether you need to sort the input as well and whether you want to remove consecutive or all duplicate lines.)

 grep : Examines each line of data it receives from standard input and outputs every line that contains a specified pattern of characters.